-Whew, the first half of 2022 is over.
-It’s been a tough year for investors.
-The stock market is officially in a bear market and a recession is looming.
-Along with the stock market, our net worth decreased by the largest dollar amount ever (15%).
-However, our passive income is still holding up pretty well.
+Wow, 2022 is brutal for investors.
+The stock market is officially in a bear market and inflation is still high.
+Our net worth decreased by almost 18%.
+This was the largest amount of decrease we’ve ever experienced (in dollars).
+It really is painful.
+However, our passive income is holding up pretty well.
 This is why retirees need to build a passive income stream.
 It will help you weather the downturns.

 The last time I updated the quarterly passive income post, I asked you to check your asset allocation.
 Hopefully, you did and rebalanced before 2022.
 Many investors had too much of their net worth invested in the stock market.
-A downturn like this is very painful to retirees who need to sell stocks.
+A downturn like this is very painful to investors who need to sell stocks.
 Fortunately, I diversified over the last few years.
 I sold some stocks and invested in several real estate crowdfunding projects.
 This move paid off in 2022.
 You can see how below.
-Everyone needs diversification.
+Everyone needs to diversify as they become more wealthy.

-Overall, our passive income was great in the first half of 2022.
+Overall, our passive income was great so far in 2022.
 All our investments are hitting their strides.
-Our FI ratio was also great – 140%.
-This shows that my early retirement is solid.
+Our FI ratio was also great at 137%.
+This shows that my early retirement is holding up well during the downturn.

 *FI ratio = passive income / expense